Mini Split Concealed Duct Unit Guide

-If you're looking for a less visible form of mini split air conditioning, the concealed duct unit may be just what you're looking for.When to Choose a Concealed Duct Unit
+If you want a seemingly invisible form of zoned air conditioning, the mini-split concealed duct unit may be just what you're looking for.

 If you're looking to condition a family room or dining room as inconspicuously as possible, a concealed duct unit may fit the bill.
 Concealed duct units are hidden behind the scenes, with only the grille covers visible.

 Using their own higher-efficiency ducts, concealed units can provide even coverage in large rooms by utilizing short duct runs to disperse the air through various outlets and can even provide comfort to an adjacent, smaller room.